Version2beta/kobol/README.rst

         articles.html
         feed.xml

-If a .kobol file is not present, *kobol will overwrite existing files,* but the only files kobol provides are its own theme files so this is an effective way of updating the default theme to the latest version.
+If a .kobol file is not present, *kobol will overwrite existing files,* but the only files kobol provides are its own theme files so deleting an empty .kobol is an effective way of updating the default theme to the latest version.
 If a .kobol file is present, it won't create any files or directories.

 Information Architecture
 ________________________